CentaurusInfra/mizar/docs/design/features/offload_XDP/design_and_constraints.md

 The offloaded workflow is as follows (The black line represents the logic of the mizar, and the red line represents the partial function offloaded to SmartNIC):

 ![workflow of offloading XDP](offload_XDP_workflow.png)

-## constraints

-1. SmartNIC only supports BPF_MAP_TYPE_ARRAY and BPF_MAP_TYPE_HASH; the sum of map entries on the NIC should be less than 3,072,000; a maximum limit of 64 bytes per entry (key + value).

-2. The maximum number of program instructions on the SmartNIC is only 2800.

-4. The NIC does not support redirect.